KushGuptaRH/ostoy/README.md

 # OSToy
 ## v1.4.0

+Changed.
 A simple Node.js application that deploys to OpenShift.
 It is used to help explore the functionality of Kubernetes.
 This toy application has a user interface which you can: